Distribution channels for services: Big ideas, big payoffs

-Photo: BridgesLast week James talked about the unglamorous but important topic of distribution channels.
+Distribution channels for services companiesLast week Jim talked about the unglamorous but important topic of distribution channels.
 It’s one of the “4 Ps” (“placement”), but many marketers and smaller companies don’t think about it as often as they should.
-And it’s potentially the most important strategy in your arsenal.
+It’s potentially the most important strategy in your arsenal.

 When you sell a physical product, it’s easy to keep distribution strategy and channels at the top of the priority list.
 You may have a direct sales team, a network of resellers & VARs, a retail presence, a catalog and/or an e-commerce website.

-But what about distribution options for intangibles like services?
+But what about distribution channels for services?

-Most service firms in the U.S. are small businesses under $1 million in revenue.
+Most services firms in the U.S. are small businesses under $1 million in revenue.
 Many are caught in the E-Myth — the founders are working in the business with little time to work on the business.
 And when you’re stuck in the E-Myth, it’s tough to find time to lead your company to hyper-growth.

-For these businesses, a new distribution channel can be just the ticket.
+For these services businesses, a new distribution channel can be just the ticket.
 The opportunities may not be obvious, but they’re there when you apply your creativity.

 1. List other products or services your customers use.